phagmaier/huffmancode/README.md

 # SUMMARY
 Was bored and wanted to see if I could remeber how to do this by hand.
-It's a basic Huffman encoding algorithm that can be used for compression and it encodes characters into bits.
+It's a basic Huffman coding algorithm that can be used for compression and it encodes characters into bits.
 The more frequently the character in the alphabet is used in the string the smaller the number of bits needed to represent it.
 Huffman algorithm ensures that